DeikuModder/react-test-web/README.md

 ### Documentation

-These are the videos and docs that helped me understand the libraries i used for this page
+These are the videos and docs that helped me understand the libraries i used for this page:

 -Video for the local storage and custom hooks [https://www.youtube.com/watch?v=uutiLsX5kFE&t=438s] -Video on how to build and deploy a page and upload it to gh pages [https://www.youtube.com/watch?v=OUsC13AEiUQ&t=275s]